I Want To...

 Baltimore, MD 21287 map

 Dr. Juan Carhuapoma is an associate professor of neurology, neurosurgery, and anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include critical care medicine, intracerebral and subarachnoid hemorrhage, and intracranial hypertension.
-Dr. Carhuapoma serves as the interim director of the Division of Neurosciences Critical Care.

 He earned his M.D. from the Programa Academico de Medicina.
 He completed his residency in neurology at Henry Ford Hospital and performed a fellowship in neurological critical care at Johns Hopkins.